Brony fandom: Online communities

 Numerous online communities have been established for the brony fandom.
 Websites such as Equestria Daily and Ponychan were created for fans to share artwork, stories, music, and news about the show.
 Founded in January 2011, Equestria Daily had over 36 million pageviews in its first 9 months, and has since surpassed 500 million views (June 2014).
 The blog, which received more than 175,000 visits a day and was fully funded by advertising revenue, was established by 23-year-old college student Shaun Scotellaro for the purpose of collecting fan fiction and news specific to Friendship Is Magic.
-Shaun eventually cut back on his community college classes in order to continue running the site out of his parents' house in Glendale, Arizona, when it grew in popularity.
+Scotellaro eventually cut back on his community college classes in order to continue running the site out of his parents' house in Glendale, Arizona, when it grew in popularity.
 He believed the show needed a unified fan base at the time, as there existed an overarching concern that Hasbro would not be authorizing a second season.
 In September 2017, selected archives of Equestria Daily were included in the Library of Congress's "Web Cultures Web Archive Collection" by the American Folklife Center; the collection was established to "documenting the creation and sharing of emergent cultural traditions on the web".
 In 2017, 2022, and 2023, Friendship Is Magic fans participated in r/place, creating artwork of Rainbow Dash, Derpy Hooves, and other characters that were then defended against rival factions, Twitch streamers, and griefers.

 /mlp/, the My Little Pony board on 4chan, was created in 2012 following the growing popularity of pony-related content on 4chan.
 Derpibooru, the largest imageboard for My Little Pony fan art, hosts over 3.2 million images as of September 2025.
-FIMFiction is the largest repository for My Little Pony fan fiction and hosts over 155,000 published stories as of 2025.
+Fimfiction is the largest repository for My Little Pony fan fiction and hosts over 155,000 published stories as of 2025.
 Ponychan (which shut down in January 2024) was one of the earliest dedicated imageboards for the brony fandom that was created as a response to the backlash and resentment from non-brony 4chan users.
 Multiple subreddits are dedicated to My Little Pony, with r/mylittlepony serving as the main community hub.
 YouTube hosts numerous My Little Pony-focused channels dedicated to analysis, reviews, animations, and music.